kitzberger/base_excel/README.md

 For contributors
 ----------------
-- To build the TER package, you must run `composer run-script extension-release` before generating the archive.
+- To build the TER package, you must delete the file *Libraries/phpoffice-phpspreadsheet.phar* and run `composer run-script extension-release` fore generating the archive.
 - At the beginning you will get the question:
     *"No composer.json in current directory, do you want to use the one at /var/www/html/typo3conf/ext/base_excel?
 [Y,n]?"*.
-- Here you must answer with **N**.
+-- Here you must answer with **N**.
 - Then everything will be downloaded and the resulting file *Library/phpoffice-phpspreadsheet.phar* will be generated.